Parris Glendening

-Parris Nelson Glendening (born June 11, 1942) is an American politician and academic who served as the 59th Governor of Maryland from January 18, 1995, to January 15, 2003.
-Previously, he was the County Executive of Prince George's County, Maryland from 1982 to 1994 as a member of the Democratic Party.
+Parris Nelson Glendening (born June 11, 1942) is an American politician and academic who served as the 59th governor of Maryland from 1995 to 2003.
+He previously served as the county executive of Prince George's County, Maryland from 1982 to 1994 as a member of the Democratic Party.
 In 1999, Glendening was elected as a fellow of the National Academy of Public Administration.

 Early life, education, and academic career

 Glendening was born in The Bronx, New York City, but later in his youth moved to the state of Florida.
 Raised Catholic, he attended St. Thomas Aquinas High School in Fort Lauderdale.
 He won a financial scholarship to Broward Community College.

 Other financial aid later enabled him to attend the Florida State University, where he received a bachelor's degree (1964), a master's degree (1965), and a PhD (1967), becoming the youngest student in FSU history to receive a doctorate in political science.

-When he graduated he taught Government and Politics as a professor at the University of Maryland at College Park for 27 years.
+When he graduated, he taught government and politics as a professor at the University of Maryland at College Park for 27 years.
 In 1977, he co-authored Pragmatic Federalism: An Intergovernmental View of American Government with Mavis Mann Reeves.

 Local politics

 Glendening's career in public service began in 1973 as a city councilman in the Washington, D.C. suburb of Hyattsville, Maryland.
-He was elected to the county council of Prince George's County, Maryland, in 1974 and twice served as the Council Chairman.
-In 1982, he was elected as the County Executive of Prince George's County, eventually becoming the first county executive in Maryland history to be elected to three terms (1982–94).
-Under Glendening's leadership, Prince George's County was selected as an "All America County" by the National Civic League, and City and State Magazine named him the "Most Valuable County Official" in the nation.
-He and his top aides stood to benefit from a controversial Prince George's County supplemental retirement plan that was not widely disclosed by the press until after he was elected governor in an extremely close contest.
+He was elected to the county council of Prince George's County, Maryland, in 1974 and twice served as the council chairman.
+In 1982, he was elected as the county executive of Prince George's county, eventually becoming the first county executive in Maryland history to be elected to three terms (1982–94).
+Under Glendening's leadership, Prince George's county was selected as an "All America County" by the National Civic League, and City and State Magazine named him the "most valuable county official" in the nation.
+He and his top aides stood to benefit from a controversial Prince George's county supplemental retirement plan that was not widely disclosed by the press until after he was elected governor in an extremely close contest.

 Governor of Maryland

 Elections

-Glendening was elected to his first term as Governor of Maryland, edging out Ellen Sauerbrey, the Republican nominee, by 5,993 votes.
+Glendening was elected to his first term as governor of Maryland, edging out Ellen Sauerbrey, the Republican nominee, by 5,993 votes.
 Sauerbrey challenged the result in Maryland circuit court claiming that widespread voting by dead people occurred in the African American community.
 No evidence of ballots cast in the names of dead voters was introduced in court.
 On the eve of the trial, Sauerbrey's attorneys talked of 89 such votes, but checking by reporters found no such ballots.
 Judge Raymond G. Thieme Jr. ruled against Sauerbrey's claim and certified Glendening's win.
 Glendening became the first Maryland governor elected from the Washington, D.C., metropolitan region since Oden Bowie was elected in 1867.
-In 1998, Glendening won re-election to a second term, again defeating Sauerbrey, this time 55% to 44%.
+In 1998, Glendening won re-election to a second term, again defeating Sauerbrey, this time 55% to 45%.